surifirstpin/biplus_documentation/docs/README.md

 It provides flexibility of getting connected to data from Desktop, Mobile and Tablet from where ever you are.

->Why Bi+ ? </font> </h2>
+## Why Acubi

-BI+ is Collection of business analytics tools that provides a standard insights throughout the organization.
+Acubi is Collection of business analytics tools that provides a standard insights throughout the organization.
 It streamline the  process by providing an ability to use live data by predicting needs of the Business.

 <h2> <font color="orange">See BI+ In Action :</font></h2>